SapphicMoe/sapphic.moe/README.md

 3. `yarn install`

 - To preview, run `yarn dev`.
 Pages will update automatically on file save.
-- To build your site, run `yarn build`.
+- To build, run `yarn build`.
 Afterwards, you can run `yarn start` to serve the site from the `dist/` folder.

 You're now up and running!